manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Database_connection.md

 ## sql_pass

 The user password to use when connecting.
+If the password includes `#` (which can be used to add comments in the configuration file) you can escape it with `\`.

 ## sql_sock